 Cold-cathode display tubes were developed in the early 1950s and were used in the first electronic desktop calculator, the Anita Mk VII of 1961.
 Requiring high voltages and having a high power consumption they continued to be used into the early 1970s in AC powered calculators.
-Their use in battery powered calculators is rare, see Anita 1011B LSI.
+Their use in battery powered calculators is rare; one example is the Anita 1011B LSI.

 The cold-cathode display tube and the neon lamp operate on the same principal.

 The simple neon indicator lamp consists of a sealed glass tube with two closely spaced non-heated electrodes, an anode and a cathode.
 The tube contains neon gas at very low pressure together with a small percentage of mercury vapour.
-They are often used in AC power sockets to indicate that they are switched on.
+They are often used in AC power sockets to indicate that a socket is switched on.

-At the "striking" or "ignition" voltage the ions and electrons move which such high speeds that an avalanche of further ions and electrons is produced by all the collisions.
+At the 'striking' or 'ignition' voltage the ions and electrons move with such high speeds that an avalanche of further ions and electrons is produced by all the collisions.
 This leads to a high current flow, which is kept in check by an external resistor in series, and an amber glow at the cathode.

 The cold-cathode display tube is a neon lamp with multiple cathodes.
 Each cathode is shaped like one of the digits 1 to 9, and they are mounted in a closely spaced stack.